lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 .. warning::

-   The 1Password support described here is not yet implemented.
+   The 1Password support described here is not yet tested.
    Currently, the only supported mechanism to provide static secrets to the new command-line tool is to use a template file.

 Static secrets may be stored in a 1Password vault.
 In this case, each application with static secrets should have an entry in this 1Password vault.

+Application secrets
+"""""""""""""""""""

 All entries should be of type :menuselection:`Server` with all of the pre-defined sections deleted.
 Each key and value pair within that entry corresponds to one secret for the application, with the key matching the key of that secret.